rohithprakash15/fin-app-frontend/README.md

-# Financial Literacy App
+# FinHelp
 A mobile application designed to bridge the financial literacy gap for rural and semi-literate populations in India.
-The app provides easy access to financial education, government schemes, and community support in both Hindi and English.
+The app provides easy access to financial education, government schemes, and community support in both regional language and English.

 ## Features